The Special Assignment Request Initial Application Period ends at 11:59 PM on Thursday, April 15th.

-Special Assignment Requests are granted three times before the start of the 2018-2019 school year.
-The first round of requests are granted in May, prior to the end of the current school year on May 24, 2018.
+Special Assignment Requests are granted two times before the start of the 2021-2022 school year.
+The first round of requests are granted in late May/ early June, prior to the end of the current school year on June 9, 2021.
 Requests will be reviewed and granted again before the end of June and once again before the end of July.Students granted a Special Assignment Request (SAR) may remain at the assigned school through the highest grade level.

 Special Attendance Permit (SAP) - For Out-of-County ResidentsIf a parent, legal guardian, other person with primary or shared parental responsibility for the student, or an adult student has his/her primary legal residence in a county other than this county, s/he may apply for an exception known as a Special Attendance Permit (SAP).
-The student must obtain release from the district of residence and complete a Special Attendance Permit Application (PCS Form 4-302).
+The student must complete a Special Attendance Permit Application (PCS Form 4-302).
 Special Attendance Permit requests will be accepted for both the current school year and the next school year.

 If approved for school attendance in the District, the student will be assigned to the requested school, provided the school has available space and it is the best interest of the educational program at the school.
 Parents are responsible for safely transporting their child to and from the assigned school in a timely manner.
 Students granted a Special Attendance Permit may remain at the assigned school through the highest grade.
 There is no longer a requirement to re-apply annually.

 * A student on suspension or who has been expelled cannot be approved for transfer to the District.